Fiber cement products are available in a range of styles and patterns.

 - Dimensionally stable to changes in humidity and temperature.

-- Weather resistant, withstands hurricane force winds as well as extreme heat and cold.
+- Weather-resistant to withstand hurricane-force winds as well as extreme heat and cold.

 - Stands up to impact from hail or windblown debris.